 So, if you are planning to get pregnant, you need to change to a fertility diet and make it baby-friendly at least 3 months before trying to conceive.

-Below are fertility diet tips you should follow.
+Below are a few fertility diet tips you should follow:

 Experts consider that moderate caffeine consumption of one cup of coffee a day is a safe dosage.
 High levels of caffeine in the body are dangerous because caffeine constricts the blood vessels and reduces the blood volume flowing to your uterus.
 If you have difficulty getting pregnant or have had in vitro fertilization (IVF) you should stop taking caffeine altogether.
 Since it reduces the blood flow to your uterus, it reduces the oxygen supply to the womb and it also makes it harder for fertilized eggs to embed into the uterine lining.

 A fertility diet has a huge impact on health and fertility.
-To help you follow a healthy diet good for baby-making, we have a general rule that can be perfectly to your present diet.
-Firstly, think of variety.
+To help you follow a healthy diet good for baby-making, we have a general rule that can be perfect for your present diet.
+First, think of variety.
 Then opt for fresh fruit and vegetables over processed ones.
 Increase your daily servings to 6 or more.
 Have fruit or a carrot instead of junk food as a snack.
 When possible buy organic fruit and vegetables.
 They may be more expensive but they have no pesticides or man-made fertilizer content.